Houston...We Have A Baby: Draya Michele Announces She's 7 Months Pregnant With A Baby Girl

 Just one month after quieting pregnancy rumors with some snatched bikini bawwddyyy photos, Draya Michele has announced she is, in fact, pregnant.

-The former reality star took to Instagram on International Women’s Day to announce her pregnancy, revealing she’s expecting a baby girl in May 2024–which means she’s already 7 months pregnant!
+The former reality star took to Instagram on International Women’s Day to announce her pregnancy, revealing she’s expecting a baby girl in May 2024–which means she’s already seven months pregnant!

 “As women, we navigate through so much, often leading us to question, ‘What is my purpose?'” she began in her lengthy caption.
 “For me, the magic lies in motherhood and the awe-inspiring ability to bring life into this world over the span of two decades.
 It’s my superpower.
 And if anything can surpass the wonder of being a woman, it’s the privilege of bringing another woman into existence.”